4impact/gcm-maven-repository/README.md

 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-

 Many thanks to:
-SŽbastien Lorber for the inspiration - https://github.com/slorber/gcm-server-repository Chas Emerick for the instructions - http://cemerick.com/2010/08/24/hosting-maven-repos-on-github/
+Sebastien Lorber for the inspiration - https://github.com/slorber/gcm-server-repository Chas Emerick for the instructions - http://cemerick.com/2010/08/24/hosting-maven-repos-on-github/